Eccentric Catastrophes & What To Do With Them: Applications

 To test the accuracy of the approximations used to obtain Eq.~\eqref{eq:Em-final} for $E_{m}^{-}(f)$ and Eq.~\eqref{eq:Ep-approx} for $E_{m}^{+}(f)$, we compute the match

 where $\langle \; | \; \rangle$ is the inner product between waveforms, defined as

 where ${\rm Re}$ corresponds to the real part of the expression, $\dagger$ corresponds to complex conjugation, and $\hat{A} = A/\sqrt{\langle A | A\rangle}$.
-The inner product in Eq.~\eqref{eq:ip} is analogous to the sky-averaged, noise-weighted inner product often used is mock analysis studies of waveforms, albeit for a detector with white noise.
+The inner product in Eq.~\eqref{eq:ip} is analogous to the sky-averaged, noise-weighted inner product often used is mock analysis studies of waveforms, albeit for a detector with white noise~\footnote{The detector response to a GW with polarizations $h_{+/\times}(t)$ is $h(t)=F_{+}(\alpha,\delta,\psi) h_{+}(t) + F_{\times}(\alpha, \delta, \psi) h_{\times}(t)$, where $(\alpha,\delta,\psi)$ are the right ascension and declination of the source in the detector frame, and $\psi$ is the polarization angle.
+To obtain the connection between the standard noise-weighted inner product (see, for example, Eq.
+(5.1) in~\cite{Buonanno:2009zt}) and Eq.~\eqref{eq:ip}, one simply has to compute the sky- and polarization-averaged beam pattern functions, specifically $\langle F_{+}^{2} \rangle = 1/5 = \langle F_{\times}^{2} \rangle$ and $\langle F_{+} F_{\times} \rangle = 0$.}.
 We don't consider individual detectors here since the waveforms in Eq.~\eqref{eq:h-efb} are not representative of waveforms we might expect from nature, owing to the fact that they are Newtonian order and neglect radiation reaction.
 Further, we want the results of the match analysis to be detector agnostic, hence why we choose white noise instead of detector specific noise.
 The range of values the match can take are $[0,1]$, and in this context, the closer the match is to unity, the more accurate the EFB waveform is to the numerical waveform.

 From a practical standpoint, computing Eq.~\eqref{eq:Em-final} can be difficult due to its dependence on special functions.
 While Airy functions are well documented, Scorer's functions are not, and in Python, are only implemented numerically in the \texttt{mpmath} package~\cite{mpmath}.
 While this isn't a problem in terms of evaluation, it does slow down the evaluation of Eq.~\eqref{eq:Em-final} due to the arbitrary precision nature of \texttt{mpmath}.
 To speed this up, we approximate Scorer's function via the method in Appendix~\ref{app:gi}, which is roughly one hundred times faster to evaluate than the implementation in \texttt{mpmath}, but has the drawback of only being approximate.